 Amanuensis is a rapid, powerful and convenient search utility for Romtext, the database of Latin juridical texts.
 A new, enhanced version of Romtext is included in Amanuensis.
 Amanuensis is available for free in different versions for Windows, MacOS, iOS and Android.
-Already today, within one year of its launch, most legal historians working on Roman Law use Amanuensis as their tool of preference.
+Today, most legal historians working on Roman Law use Amanuensis as their tool of preference.
 Amanuensis is a joint project I developed with Günther Rosenbaum, and it is available at www.riedlberger.de/amanuensis.

 Determine unknown Greek words

 It can be a daunting task to determine the basic form (and meaning) of an unknown Greek word.
-Actually, it used to be, as the Greek Word Study Tool offers immediate help.
+This is where the Greek Word Study Tool offers immediate help.
 Enter the form you do not understand in Beta-Code without accents (i.e., "h") and see all possible derivations, including clickable links to Liddell-Scott to give you immediate access to the meaning.
-Question: of how many possibilities can you think of in the case of η?
+Question: how many possibilities can you think of in the case of η?